All Authors A-Z

 Max Daly specialises in drugs and social affairs journalism.
 He was editor of Druglink, feeding the national media and the sector with UK drug use trends, investigations and analysis of the UK drug market, for eight years.
 His articles have informed the government and the Serious Organised Crime Agency.
 Previously he was deputy news editor on the Big Issue.
 He has written for the Guardian, Daily Mirror, BBC, Independent and Mail on Sunday.
 Steve Sampson has worked across local, regional and national press covering a variety of sectors from politics, regulation and finance to social exclusion, drugs and crime.
 He has written for the Guardian, Time Out, Big Issue and has written for Druglink for the past fifteen years.
 He currently works as a freelance features writer and copy editor.

-Paula Daly is the critically acclaimed author of five novels.
-Her work has been sold in fifteen countries, shortlisted for the CWA Gold Dagger for Crime Novel of the Year award, and her books are currently being developed for television.
-She was born in Lancashire and lives in the Lake District with her husband, three children, and whippet Skippy.
+Paula Daly is the acclaimed author of six novels.
+She has been shortlisted for the CWA Gold Dagger for Crime Novel of the Year award, and her books have been developed for the new ITV television series, DEEP WATER, starring Anna Friel.
+She was born in Lancashire and lives in the Lake District with her husband, three children, and whippet, Skippy.

 Anthony Daly is one of the most respected and dynamic hurlers and managers of his generation.
 He has enjoyed success as captain of the senior Clare hurling team throughout the 1990s, and more recently as manager of the Clare and Dublin teams respectively.
 His playing career saw him winning two senior All-Ireland medals, three Munster provincial medals, and three All-Star awards.
 At club level, he holds five county club medals for Clarecastle, and a provincial medal in 1997.
 Daly managed the Clare senior team from 2003 to 2006, and was manager of the Dublin team from 2008 until 2014, culminating in Dublin winning the Leinster Senior Hurling Championship in 2013, for the first time in 52 years.